 Although this curry is a little time consuming but really easy to make, and it’s worth every minute spent on cooking.
 This Amritsari Chole recipe tastes just amazingly authentic.

 The ingredients are also basic and available at all Indian grocery stores.
 This curry has a bit tangy taste due to added amchoor powder and tamarind.
 And the king ingredient of this curry is chickpea.

 This Punjabi curry is also widely famous because of its distinct dark colored gravy.
 Amritsari Chole is an amazing party dish and most of your guests will just love it.
 You can serve this with almost anything as a side.
-This dish would certainly add an awesome flavour to everything.
+This dish would certainly add an awesome flavor to everything.

 The list of ingredients might seem a bit long, but every single ingredient has its significance to make this dish authentic.
 So I try to not to avoid anything!